 One of my favorite ways of addressing some of these negative thoughts and feelings in pregnancy is an affirmation exercise I have many of our clients do.
 I'll share it with you too.

 First, take captive the negative thought that is replaying and causing havoc.
 Write it down, acknowledge it, call it out.
 Second, think of a statement that is the opposite- something you prefer to believe about yourself or your circumstances instead.

-I encourage mamas to come up with as many as they can- here may be dozens of negative thoughts and dozens more preferred beliefs to go with them.
+I encourage mamas to come up with as many as they can- there may be dozens of negative thoughts and dozens more preferred beliefs to go with them.
 Write them all down.
-Next, I have them spend some time thinking about the preferred beliefs they came up with that resonate with them the most.
-There may be 5-10 of these positive statements that feel good to think about, good to imagine as true and feel like life when they are spoken aloud and into their hearts.
+Next, I have them spend some time thinking about the preferred beliefs they came up with that resonates with them the most.
+There may be 5-10 of these positive statements that feel good to think about, good to imagine as true, and feel like life when they are spoken aloud and into their hearts.

 Finally, I challenge my clients to write these down on paper or cards and hang them up in everyday places they will see them- the bathroom mirror, the kitchen sink, the inside of the front door, the wall next to the toilet, the dashboard of their car, etc. Seeing these often causes your subconscious to read them each time and store them away for gradual mindset shifts over pregnancy, and tools for overcoming negative thoughts in labor, postpartum, parenting and life in general.

 Affirmations are not about making a wish with your words and hoping it comes true.
 Affirmations are about finding the thing that is already true and choosing to believe it.